Lukas-Talaga/Lukas-Talaga.github.io/README.md

 **Reflect on the process you used last week, how can you make the process work better?**

 I’ve surprised myself with how much progress I’ve made in my time management, focus, and mental health this semester, so I’m just going to keep doing what I’ve been doing.
 I initially thought this course would just keep me accountable, but reflecting on everything each week has essentially forced me to journal, a process I typically despise, and I believe it’s been very valuable for understanding how I work and making meaningful adjustments.
 I don't just feel accountable for spending three hours a week; I feel accountable for making meaningful progress toward my development as a professional, and it's been massively helpful.

+---

+### Week 13

+**What did you do last week?**

+Last week I submitted the 3 most important applications of my job search process so far.
+These are the positions I think I have the best shot for, both because of my background, and because of the connections I have to the companies.
+This took a lot longer than expected because I spent around 2 hours on each cover letter and made some more updates to my resume.
+I also got notice that I was selected for an interview next Wednesday for a Data Scientist position that is quite desireable.
+I'm keeping my expectations low because this seems like a position that would have much more qualified people applying for, but I have always been good at interviews so who knows!
+It's a 30 minute phone interview, so the nice thing is that I don't have to worry about a technical interview just yet.
+I also just got an email to complete an assessment for a biology/health data analyst position.
+It's possible they send this to everyone, but I applied quite a while ago, so it makes me think I passed the initial screening.

+**What do you plan to do this week?**

+My number one focus is going to be completing this job position assessment ASAP and to begin prepping for the interview.
+It's just a 30 minute phone call, but it'll be my first interview in ~3 years, so I need to brush up on the typical HR interview question and also prepare myself by researching the company, the role, and preparing questions to ask.
+I also really need to think about how I want to frame my past work experience and have a good explanation for my career gap.
+ChatGPT is going to be a great resource to practice with all these things so I'm going to spend hours brainstorming in a chat.
+In addition to just having answers, I'm going too practice speaking them out loud, so that I can say things with confidence and be able to effectively communicate my thoughts.

+**Are there any impediments in your way?**

+Final projects and exams are going to be the biggest impediment right now.
+They're taking up a lot of my time, so I'm going to need to take a small break from applying to jobs until I make it past the rest of this week and next.
+And who knows, maybe by that time I'll finally hear back from the Master's program I applied to.

+**Reflect on the process you used last week, how can you make the process work better?**

+I don't think there's any room for making my process any better during these final projects and exams.
+My enthusiasm about my process from last week has dissapeared as I am becomming stressed about finishing everything on time while also preparing for an interview.
+If anything, the best thing I can do is remind myself that I can focus on my process and my profession development 100% in a week and a half, when this is all over.
+I already printed out a calendar to write down all my due dates for the next weeks which has been extremely helpful, so that I can very clearly see when everything is due at all times.
+I have it right on my wall so that I don't have to go looking for due dates when I start panicking that I'm forgetting something.